The Let's Encrypt SSL certificate installed for my website in an Amazon Lightsail Bitnami instance is about to expire.

 Short description

 Let's Encrypt SSL certificates expire 90 days after creation.
-If you installed a standard Let's Encrypt certificate by following the steps provided in How do I install a standard Let's Encrypt certificate in a Bitnami stack hosted on Amazon Lightsail?, then the SSL certificate automatically renews.
-However, the automatic renewal might fail if it's not configured correctly.
+Standard certificates renew automatically when you use How do I install a Let's Encrypt SSL certificate in a Bitnami stack that's hosted on Lightsail?
+However, the automatic renewal might fail if the certificate isn't configured correctly.

 Resolution